andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 7. Click on the "Create" button to create the virtual machine.
 (Note: It should take up 1-2 minutes to process the VM)

 8. Once the virtual machine Windows 10 Pro (21H2) is created, you can access it through the Azure portal or by using remote desktop tools.

+<h2>Step 4: Configure remote access to the virtual machines, such as using Remote Desktop Protocol (RDP)</h2>

+1. Click on the "Seach resources, services, docs (G+/)"

+2. In the search bar, type "Virtual Machines"

+3. After creating your VM, you should be able to click "vm-osticket"

+4. On the "Overview" tab, find/copy the Public IP Address located within the Essentials category.

+5. If you are using a computer that has Windows then click the "Start" Button located at the bottom-left corner and search for "Remote Desktop Connection".
+- Note: For Mac User's you will have to download "remote- Microsoft Remote Desktop" from the App Store.

+6. Paste the Public IP Address on the computer name field and click "Connect"
+- Note : For Mac User's you'll need to paste the IP Address on "PC-name" and click "add"

+7. In order to log-in to the VM, make sure to use your creditials from Step 3.
+(Ex: Username: labuser/Password: Your unique password).